-Compassion is sometimes misunderstood as some utopian ideal that is impractical in the real world.
+Compassion is often misunderstood as some utopian ideal that is impractical in the real world.
 This couldn’t be further from the truth.
 Having compassion does not mean that we must forget everything else.
 Courage, determination and seeking the truth are every bit as important as compassion.
 The error is in believing that having compassion means that other qualities have to be compromised.
-That rigour and ‘truth’ (if there is such a thing) must be sacrificed.
+That rigour and ‘truth’ must be sacrificed.
 But, there is such a thing as rigorous compassion, where we can have both compassion and rigour together!

 Compassion and rigour are not opposite points on a spectrum, such that a movement towards one automatically reduces the other.
 They are better described as mutually arising and mutually reinforcing.
 It is possible to embody both maximum rigour and maximum compassion at the same time!
 Maximum levels of both that produce a whole that is far greater than the sum of its parts.